AutoCAD: Student versions

 AutoCAD is licensed, for free, to students, educators, and educational institutions, with a 12-month renewable license available.
-Licenses acquired before March 25, 2020 were a 36-month license, with its last renovation on March 24, 2020.
+Licenses acquired before March 25, 2020, were a 36-month license, with its last renovation on March 24, 2020.
 The student version of AutoCAD is functionally identical to the full commercial version, with one exception: DWG files created or edited by a student version have an internal bit-flag set (the "educational flag").
 When such a DWG file is printed by any version of AutoCAD (commercial or student) older than AutoCAD 2014 SP1 or AutoCAD 2019 and newer, the output includes a plot stamp/banner on all four sides.
 Objects created in the Student Version cannot be used for commercial use.
 Student Version objects "infect" a commercial version DWG file if they are imported in versions older than AutoCAD 2015 or newer than AutoCAD 2018.

-Ports

-Windows

-AutoCAD Release 12 in 1992 was the first version of the software to support the Windows platform - in that case Windows 3.1.
-After Release 14 in 1997, support for MS-DOS, Unix and Macintosh were dropped, and AutoCAD was exclusively Windows supported.
-In general any new AutoCAD version supports the current Windows version and some older ones.
-AutoCAD 2016 to 2020 support Windows 7 up to Windows 10.

-Mac

-Autodesk stopped supporting Apple's Macintosh computers in 1994.
-Over the next several years, no compatible versions for the Mac were released.
-In 2010 Autodesk announced that it would once again support Apple's Mac OS X software in the future.
-Most of the features found in the 2012 Windows version can be found in the 2012 Mac version.
-The main difference is the user interface and layout of the program.
-The interface is designed so that users who are already familiar with Apple's macOS software will find it similar to other Mac applications.
-Autodesk has also built-in various features in order to take full advantage of Apple's Trackpad capabilities as well as the full-screen mode in Apple's OS X Lion.
-AutoCAD 2012 for Mac supports both the editing and saving of files in DWG formatting that will allow the file to be compatible with other platforms besides macOS.
-AutoCAD 2019 for Mac requires Mac OS X 10.11 (El Capitan) or later.

-AutoCAD LT 2013 was available through the Mac App Store for $899.99.
-The full-featured version of AutoCAD 2013 for Mac, however, wasn't available through the Mac App Store due to the price limit of $999 set by Apple.
-AutoCAD 2014 for Mac was available for purchase from Autodesk's web site for $4,195 and AutoCAD LT 2014 for Mac for $1,200, or from an Autodesk authorized reseller.
-The latest version available for Mac is AutoCAD 2022 as of January 2022.